ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. image:: ../images/apsync-configurator.png
     :target: ../_images/apsync-configurator.png

-A light weight webserver will run on the companion computer (perhaps using CherryPy).
-The user will be able to connect to the drone using a known URL and change configuration information including:
+A light weight webserver runs on the companion computer (using CherryPy).
+The user can connect to the drone using a known URL (`http://10.0.1.128:8000 <http://10.0.1.128:8000`__) and change configuration information including:

 - wifi access point name and password
 - list of trusted wifi access points